 Published on Mar 05, 2019 and last reviewed on Jan 24, 2023 - 5 min read

 Is the tip of your penis red and swollen?
 It can be a type of balanitis.
 This article will help you understand the causes and treatment needed.

-It is a very common condition that affects 1 in every 20 men.
+It is a very common condition that affects 1 in every 25 boys, especially those under 4 years of age.
 It is painful and is commonly seen in uncircumcised men.
 It can be seen even in circumcised men with minimum symptoms.
 It is treatable and is caused due to poor hygiene and tight foreskin.

 The three types of balanitis are:

 Zoon’s Balanitis - It is commonly seen in middle-aged uncircumcised individuals, and causes localized lesions on the glans and foreskin.